clindsey/marvelSearch/README.md

 Testing
 ---
+mocha tests will be available at `localhost:8080/test/unit`

-Work in progress, will be adding actual unit tests soon.
-Will have coverage testings also.
+Work in progress, adding more unit tests.